MENU

 2 carrots (peeled and diced)

-1/4 tsp salt
+1/4 tsp. salt

-fresh ground black pepper (to taste)
+to taste fresh ground black pepper

-1/2 tsp dried thyme
+1/2 tsp. dried thyme

 1/4 cup white wine

-2 tsp unsalted butter
+2 tsp. unsalted butter

-2 Tbsp peach preserves
+2 tsp. peach preserves

-2 tsp coarse ground mustard
+2 tsp. coarse ground mustard

 spray olive oil

-2 4 ounce salmon filets
+2 – 4 ounce salmon filets

-While the lentils are cooking, place the olive oil in a medium skillet over medium heat.
-Add the onions and cook for 2 - 3 minutes, stirring frequently.
-Add the carrots and cook for about 7 - 8 minutes.
+While the lentils are cooking place the olive oil in a medium skillet over medium heat.

-When the lentils are done, drain them and add them to the onions and carrots.
-Add the salt, pepper, thyme, white wine and butter.
-Cook until the wine has evaporated.
-Set aside.
+When the lentils are done drain them and add to the onions and carrots.

 Mix together the peach preserves and the mustard.

-While the salmon is cooking, gently reheat the lentils.
-Divide them between two plates and then top with the cooked salmon.
-Serve.
+Divide the lentils between two plates and then top with the cooked salmon.

 Nutrition Facts